operio-dev/operio-whitepaper/docs/04_architecture.md

 ## 4. Composable Modules

 Operio is built with radical modularity at its architectural core.
-Each business module—CRM, Sales, Projects, Inventory, Finance, HR, Supply Chain, and others—operates as an independent, self-contained unit that can be activated, customized, replaced, or extended based on the organization's evolving needs and industry requirements.
+Each business module, CRM, Sales, Projects, Inventory, Finance, HR, Supply Chain, and others, operates as an independent, self-contained unit that can be activated, customized, replaced, or extended based on the organization's evolving needs and industry requirements.

 All modules communicate through a shared ontology and expose standardized APIs, making integration seamless regardless of complexity.
 This composability ensures that businesses can start with a lightweight configuration focused on their immediate needs and scale functionality over time without facing vendor lock-in or architectural constraints.